Sunbaoli/ProxyFormer/README.md

 ## Data Preparation

-We provide the pretrained model for different visual backbones.
+We will provide the pretrained model for different visual backbones.
 You may download them here and put them in the directory pretrained_weights.

 After the organization, we expect the directory struture to be the following: